 I’m a bit of a worrier – so I know if I used anything stronger, I would’ve worried about being blown to pieces once I turned the stove on.
 So, a good old fashioned scrub down with dish soap and baking soda was in order.
 I’m always surprised at how many household messes this simple combination can address.

 Now, this isn’t a set-it-and-forget it method of cleaning stove drip pans.
 You’re going to have to put some elbow grease into this.
 Not much.
 Just enough to get most of the gunk out.
 Oh man was it gunky.
 I’m actually slightly embarrassed to show you this.
 But, I guess I’ll take one for the team just this time.
 Promise not to judge too harshly?

 Here is the hot mess that resides beneath my burners.
-I’d love to say that I “let it get really bad just for this blog post” but I can’t.
+I’d love to say that I “let it get really bad for the purpose of this blog post” but I can’t.
 This is the real-life stove of someone that cooks virtually every meal at home.

 Remove burners, lift out the drip pans and shake them into the sink or into a garbage bag to get rid of any loose gunk.

 Spray down the stove drip pans.
 You’ll be surprised at just how much gunk a strong steam of water can remove on its own.
 It helps if your faucet has a powerful spray so you can get all up into that drip pans face to blast the gunk away.